MIC-DKFZ/semantic_segmentation/config/Readme.md

 - *callbacks*: callbacks are defined in *config/callbacks*, so add your callbacks there
 - *logger*: tb_logger is used by default
 - *strategy*: ddp if multiple gpus are used, else None
+- *sync_batchnorm*: sync_batchnorm is True if multiple gpus are used, else False

 </p>
 </details>